-Internal audit have issued no adverse audit conclusions in 2018/19, and audit actions have been agreed and fully implemented.
-The Audit Committee request details of outstanding or deferred high priority actions, and while the Committee has not expressed any concerns over 2018/19, they have the power to invite Officers to attend meetings to provide updates directly.
+Internal audit has issued one adverse audit conclusion in 2019/20 to date.
+The audit actions arising from this review have already been fully implemented.
+The Audit Committee request details of outstanding or deferred high priority actions, and while the Committee has not expressed any concerns over 2019/20, they have the power to invite Officers to attend meetings to provide updates directly.